potato-master369/potato-share/README.md

 `./potato-share [SHARE_DIR] [PORT]`
 `SHARE_DIR`: Directory to share to, without the / at the end, e.g. "/home/ebayan/vscode"
 `PORT`: Port to host on, will host at 0.0.0.0:PORT.
 You can feel free to port forward this.

+The default password is `potato`.
+Change this in the admin panel.